Generally winter rhymes for me with SKI…. Since my earliest childhood, I have been skiing an average of thirty times a season!

 I’m fine!
 It’s the ski nation with Switzerland… We take our gear and go skiing every w-e!

 What I had obviously forgotten is that Vienna is not really the epicentre of Austria (it is even 70 km from Bratislava…ahaha).
-To tell you the first interesting ski area is more than three hours by car (Schladming for those who know it).
+To tell you the first interesting ski area is less than two hours by car.

 There are indeed two small low altitude resorts but not enough to please the Valaisan that I am.
 In my current despair (well, yeah!
 It’s been almost two years since I put the skis back on), I thought it might be a relief to dig a little deeper into the corners of my head and share with you my good spots to ski in Switzerland.